scootercompanion/scootercompanion.github.io/Packages/scootercompanion/silica_data/description.md

 - Voltage
 - ESC Version (Electronic Speed Contol)
 - BMS Version (Battery Management System)
-- BLE Version (BlueTooth Low Energy)
+- BLE Version (Bluetooth Low Energy)
 &nbsp;

 Some other features of the Scooter Companion app is the ability to -